PoyaManouchehri/intro-to-nnet-r-and-dotnet/Part1-Installing-R.md

 #1.
 Installing R and RStudio

 [R](https://www.r-project.org/) is a programming language and a software environment designed for statistics first and foremost.
-[RStudio](https://www.rstudio.com/) is an IDE commonly used with R which adds tooling and features such as basic debugging and visual inspection of variables.
+[RStudio](https://www.rstudio.com/) is an IDE for R which adds tooling and features such as basic debugging and visual inspection of variables.

 ##Installing R